ifremer-lirmm-openlab/ifremer-lirmm-openlab.github.io/docs/general-guidelines.md

 # switch to that branch (line of development)
 git checkout my-branch

+# Creating and switching to a branch in one line
+git checkout -b my-branch

 # make changes, for example, edit `file1.md` and `file2.md` using the text editor